 The remote transmitter is powered by one coin type three-volt lithium battery CR2032 or equivalent.
 Typical operating range will allow you to be up to 10 meters (33 feet) away from your vehicle.
-A decrease in operating range can be caused by the following factors:
+A decrease in operating range can be caused by:

-- Weather conditions
+- weather conditions

-- Nearby radio towers
+- nearby radio towers

-- Structures around the vehicle
+- structures around the vehicle

-- Other vehicles parked next to the vehicle
+- other vehicles parked next to the vehicle